Board of Directors

 Philip Krein, Ph.D., is co-founder of SolarBridge Technologies.
 He also holds the Grainger Endowed Director’s Chair in Electric Machinery and Electromechanics at the University of Illinois.
 Dr. Krein is widely regarded as one of the top experts and innovators in power electronics, with more than 25 years of experience.
 He is a recipient of the IEEE William E. Newell Award, the highest international honor in the field.
 He is the author of a respected textbook on the subject and has served as president of the IEEE Power Electronics Society.
 Dr. Krein holds a B.S. in electrical engineering and a B.A. in economics and business from Lafayette College.
 His M.S. and Ph.D. degrees are in electrical engineering from the University of Illinois at Urbana-Champaign.
 He holds 15 U.S. patents, with additional patents pending.

-Gabriel Kra is Managing Director and Chief Investment Officer for Elan Management, overseeing Elan’s investments in alternative energy and cleantech companies.
-Prior to joining Elan, Kra was an investment banker with Deutsche Bank in its Solar and Semiconductor Group in San Francisco.
-Previously, Gabriel held management positions in venture-backed telecommunications and semiconductor startups.
-He holds an MBA in Finance from the Columbia Business School and the Haas School of Business at UC-Berkeley, an MS in atmospheric chemistry from SUNY Stony Brook, and a BA in Philosophy from Columbia College.
+Gabriel Kra is Managing Director for Prelude Ventures, overseeing Prelude’s investments in alternative energy and cleantech companies.
+Gabriel currently sits on the Board of Directors of Renewable Funding, Solarbridge Technologies, PlantPV and Project Frog, and is active or a board observer with Prelude’s investments in Suniva, Yerdle and QuantumScape.
+Prior to founding Prelude, Gabriel was an investment banker with Deutsche Bank in its solar and semiconductor group in San Francisco.
+Previously, Gabriel held positions in three venture-backed telecommunications and semiconductor startups.
+Gabriel holds MBAs from the Haas School of Business and Columbia Business School, a Master’s degree in atmospheric chemistry from SUNY Stony Brook, and a B.A. in Philosophy from Columbia College.

 Joshua Ruch is a managing partner of Rho Capital Partners, an investment and venture capital management company that he co-founded in 1981.
 Previously he was an investment banker at Salomon Brothers in New York.
 He has invested in companies across all sectors in which Rho operates, including information technology, communications, biotechnology and energy.
 His current and former board seats include: Ciris Energy, Enerkem, Fractal, GenVec, Human Genome Sciences, Inotek, Verenium, Vidyo and Yantra.
 Ruch received a B.S. in electrical engineering from the Technion-Israel Institute of Technology and an MBA from Harvard Business School.